Broke SABC on brink of collapse

-The SABC is on the verge of collapse with executives telling MPs on Tuesday that the company cannot guarantee it will be able to pay its employees’ salaries at the end of March.
+The public broadcaster’s executives told MPs they are not sure the company will be able to pay employees’ salaries at the end of March

 Would you like to comment on this article?
-Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.